UK National Site Network (SAC and SPA): site summary details spreadsheet 2022

-The information provided here follows the officially agreed site information format for Natura 2000 sites, as set out in the Official Journal of the European Union recording the Commission Implementing Decision of 11 July 2011 (2011/484/EU).
+The information provided here for National Site Network sites (which were formerly Natura 2000 sites), is based on the format as set out in the Official Journal of the European Union recording the Commission Implementing Decision of 11 July 2011 (2011/484/EU).
 This is known as the Standard Data Format.
 Each of the tabs in the spreadsheet has been derived from a master database managed by JNCC.
-This database is used to provide the official EU submission and also to generate the Standard Data Forms.
-Prior to December 2015, JNCC published separate spreadsheets for both SAC and SPA.
-As part of the December 2015 submission, several sections of the UK’s previously published Standard Data Forms have been updated.
-For details of the approach taken by the UK in this submission please refer to the UK Approach Document (2015).
-For all sites other than those in the offshore zone, the statutory nature conservation body responsible for the site (e.g. Natural England, NatureScot) has supplied JNCC with the information for the standard data forms.
+This database is used to generate the Standard Data Forms (SDFs).
+For all sites other than those in the offshore zone, the country nature conservation body responsible for the site (Natural England, NatureScot, Natural Resources Wales or Northern Ireland Environment Agency) has supplied JNCC with the information for the SDFs.

 Digital and Data Solutions, JNCC custodian